ishaqBBC/blog/blog/content/blog/2023-01-23-aws-2-getting-started-and-iam.md

 ## AWSs infrastructure is massive

-A﻿WS is global we have;
+AWS is global we have;

-- AWS Availability Zones.
+- AWS Regions.
+Each region is split up into Availability zones - the min amount per region is 3, while the max is 6.
+An example is Sydney.
-- AWS Regions.(regions are named by the [continent]-[compass-position]-[num] such as a`eu-west-2` europe west 2 - or london , but eu-west-1 is ireland . us-east-2 is Ohio) A cluster of data centers.
+- AWS Availability Zones. (are named by the [continent]-[compass-position]-[num] such as `eu-west-2` europe west 2 - or london , but `eu-west-1` is Ireland while `us-east-2` is Ohio.
+If Sydney is the region; the availability zones are `ap-southeast-2a`, `ap-southeast-2b` and, `ap-southeast-2c`.
+Each zone is separate from each other so if one fails, the others still work.
 - AWS Edge Locations/ Points of Presence .
+We will learn more about Points of presence later in the series - Just know but that AWS has more than 200 points of presence in 84 cities across 42 countries.

+And this will be very helpful when we deliver content

 ![aws regions](/blog/src/images/screenshot-2023-01-25-at-11.26.44.png)